mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.rst

 neighbors among cells from each modality.
 These neighbors are used to impute counts for each data set (for example, if integrating scRNA-seq and snATAC-seq cells, SingleCellFusion will generate imputed scRNA-seq counts for the snATAC-seq profiled cells and snATAC-seq counts for the scRNA-seq profiled cells).
-Cells profiled by each technique can then be analyzed together in a joint, lower-dimensional space.
+Cells profiled by each technique can then be analyzed together in a joint, lower dimensional space.

 The package is still under active development and function parameters will continue to change over time.